The aim of this Iran expedition is to complete a traverse of the Lar National Park, making a summit attempt of Mount Damavand (5610m).

-If you have a suitable lightweight or mountaineering tent you’d like to bring on this expedition, let Secret Compass know in advance so we can advise on its suitability.
+If you have a lightweight, technical tent you’d like to bring on this expedition, let Secret Compass know in advance so we can advise on its suitability.

-Teammates are welcome to bring crampons, please make sure they are compatible with your boots and let Secret Compass know so we don’t bring crampons out for you.
+Teammates are welcome to bring their own helmet, please make sure it is a climbing helmet and well-fitting and let Secret Compass know so we don’t bring one out for you.